AdobeDocs/frameio-api/src/pages/guides/Custom Actions/index.md

 # Custom Actions

 Frame.io Actions provide quick access to common media operations like downloading, renaming, and duplicating items and also allow for integrations with 3rd party tools and services to be surfaced directly within the user interface of [Frame.io](https://next.frame.io/).
-With the indroduction of custom Actions (beta) in Frame.io V4, developers can now configure and host their own Actions.
-Leveraging the same underlying Event system as [Webhooks](https://developer.adobe.com/frameio/guides/Webhooks/), custom Actions are an alternative mechanism developers can use to connect their Assets to the tools that matter most to users in their Frame.io Account.
+With the indroduction of custom Actions (beta), developers can now configure and host their own Actions in Frame.io V4.
+Leveraging the same underlying Event system as [Webhooks](https://developer.adobe.com/frameio/guides/Webhooks/), custom Actions are an alternative mechanism developers can use to connect their Assets to the tools that matter most to Users in their Frame.io Account.

-Actions can be executed by any User within the Frame.io Account via the context menu presented when selecting the three dots or right-clicking on an asset.
+Actions can be executed by any User added the Frame.io Workspace the Action was created in.
 When executing an Action, Frame.io sends a payload to a URL you provide.
-The receiving application responds with an HTTP status code to acknowledge receipt, or responds with a custom callback to render additional UI in Frame.io.
-The recieving application can be your own hosted program or service, or even low-code/no-code IPaaS tool like Workfront Fusion or Zapier.
+The receiving application responds with an HTTP status code to acknowledge receipt, or with a custom callback to render additional form fields in the Frame.io UI.
+The recieving application can be your own hosted program, service, or even low-code/no-code IPaaS tool like Workfront Fusion or Zapier.
+Continue reading for a detailed walkthrough, including examples to help get you started building.

 ## Configuring Custom Actions
 <br/>